Caperadium/Classical-Monte-Carlo-Particle-Sim/README.md

 # Classical-Monte-Carlo-Particle-Sim
 Classical Monte Carlo Particle Dynamics Simulation.
 This repository contains Python code for a Monte Carlo simulation of particle dynamics in a 2D box.
 The simulation implements the Metropolis criterion to explore the configuration space of the particles and calculate their energy distribution at a given temperature.

+REQUIREMENTS---------------------------
+This program utilizes numpy:
+    To install numpy tun the following command pip --install numpy

 Features
     Lennard-Jones Potential: The potential energy between particles is modeled using the Lennard-Jones potential, which describes the interaction between neutral atoms or molecules.